 “We have to face directly, in any way we can, the proposition that until the nation decides that low-income black people can have a place to live that they can afford, a place to send their children to school, outside Cleveland, outside Boston, we are just kidding ourselves.”Ed Logue, in a speech one month after taking over UDC

-He was talking about integrating Westchester County.
+Logue was talking about integrating Westchester County.
 His Nine Towns plan hit huge roadblocks and was doomed.

 Lizabeth Cohen takes a walk on Main Street

-Cohen, who spent 14 years researching and writing Saving America’s Cities: Ed Logue and the Struggle to Renew Urban America in the Suburban Age, joined Commercial Observer for a look at Roosevelt Island today.
+Cohen, who spent 14 years researching and writing Saving America’s Cities: Ed Logue and the Struggle to Renew Urban America in the Suburban Age, joined the Commercial Observer for a look at Roosevelt Island today.

-Hudson’s Alex Kaplan gets close to the optimism many Roosevelt Islanders still share.
+Hudson-Related built and manages Southtown, and Hudson’s Alex Kaplan gets close to the optimism many Roosevelt Islanders still share.

 “There’s sort of a natural check-and-balance philosophy to the place,” Kaplan told the Commercial Observer.
 “It’s a true public-private partnership.
 That’s part of what has made it so successful.”